peter-leonov/ngx_http_js_module/README.markdown

 This module main goal is to make nginx as scriptable as it could to be.

 Every scripting language known to me has its own standard library.
-This is a very good opportunity for a programmer that uses a language to write standart (i.e. multithreaded, synchronous, apache-based) web applications.
+This is a very good opportunity for a programmer that uses a language to write standard (i.e. multithreaded, synchronous, apache-based) web applications.
 But it is no good for the embedding into an async application like nginx.
 For example the [node.js][] developers have to re-implement almost all existing libraries from scratch (and they do so).
 If you don't fully understand the difference between the applications based on sync and async principles please read about [asynchronous I/O][asynchronous] first.

 And SpiderMonkey doesn't have any library.
 And nobody expect to have it in this language.
 More of that, the browser interface is also async and event-based.
 So we can relax and just script nginx instead of making another Web 2.0 framework.